syncfusion-content/angularjs-docs/angularjs/ReportViewer/Getting-Started.md

 ---
-title: Getting Started with ReportViewer component
+title: Getting Started with AngularJS ReportViewer Control | Syncfusion
-description: getting started
+description: Learn here all about getting started with Syncfusion Essential AngularJS ReportViewer control, its elements, and more.
 platform: AngularJS
 control: ReportViewer
 documentation: ug
 keywords: ejReportViewer, ReportViewer, js ReportViewer
 ---

-# Getting Started
+# Getting Started with AngularJS ReportViewer

 This section explains briefly about how to create a ReportViewer in your web application with AngularJS.